dokyun-kim4/rl-pusher/README.md

    With this, we are comparing our critic's current value function $V_\phi$ to $\hat{R}_t$, which is known as the *reward-to-go*.

-   Like the name implies, $\hat{R}_t$ is the total cummulative sum of total future rewards for the remainder of the current trajectory, $\tau$, and is calculated with,
+   Like the name implies, $\hat{R}_t$ is the total cumulative sum of total future rewards for the remainder of the current trajectory, $\tau$, and is calculated with,

    $$R_t=\sum_{k=t}^{T}\gamma^{k-t}r_k$$